firmwaremodules/sjson/README.md

 ## SJSON: The Streaming JSON Parser

 This parser parses JSON from a stream of bytes, eliminating the need to read an entire JSON object into a pre-allocated buffer before parsing.
-This is the most-resource efficient way to handle JSON.
+This is the most resource-efficient way to handle JSON.

-It is designed to run on embedded systems containing MCUs.
+It is designed to run on MCUs in embedded systems and the parser handles both single and multi-line comment styles embedded in the JSON!

-Potential uses include parsing long and unknown length JSON response structures from HTTP queries and handling large JSON configuration files.
+Potential uses include parsing long or unknown length JSON response structures from HTTP queries and handling JSON configuration files.

-This parser will handle arbitrary length JSON with a fixed buffer requirement.
+In a nutshell, this parser will handle arbitrary length JSON with a fixed and minimal RAM buffer requirement.

 ### Memory Usage